Posted by Julian Patrick

 on Oct 9, 2013 in | Comments Off on Example twin wall job: off top and out (article in progress 9 Oct 13)

 Silicone on floor to bed hearth slab onto (if slab sits okay then no particular need – this slate hearth rocked a little).
 Alternatively place some felt or thin foam underneath.
+Hearth resting on carpet is perfect (no adhesive).
 Min hearth size 84cm x 84cm.
 Note that stove must be one that is certified not to heat downwards more than 100 degrees centigrade if you want to avoid having a 5″ thick constructional hearth.

 Pilot hole drilled through wall at 45 degrees (using long drill bit and spirit level with 45 bubble) then main hole knocked out using breaker drill.
 Cardboard to stop black twin wall being scratched (cardboard is to be removed).